|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Adam stated, "I’m annoyed all the time because I keep having to tell people what they’ve done wrong.
 I mean, yesterday, I had to show my wife how to put groceries away ‘cause the ketchup and mustard bottles fell out when I opened the refrigerator door.
 It was ridiculous!
 We’ve been married six years, and now I have to explain that simple concept to her?
 And it seems like I have to tell my kids every damn day to put the remote control for the TV where I can find it!"

 As you can see, Adam used blaming to shield himself from criticism.
-For many adults with ADD, fear of criticism related to their inadequacies as a result of ADD is strong.
+For many adults with ADHD, fear of criticism related to their inadequacies as a result of ADHD is strong.
 Blamers like Adam fend off criticism from others by actively accusing others of stupidity or wrongdoing.
-For other adults with ADD, as you may have experienced, blame may be attributed to external, uncontrollable events.
-With either type of blaming, the ADD adult refuses to accept responsibility for anything where their ADD may cause them to be at fault.
+For other adults with ADHD, as you may have experienced, blame may be attributed to external, uncontrollable events.
+With either type of blaming, the ADHD adult refuses to accept responsibility for anything where their ADHD may cause them to be at fault.

 "Laugh It Off" Technique